MicrosoftDocs/dynamics-365-intelligent-order-management/topics/fulfillment-returns-optimization.md

 #### Maximum distance constraint

 The maximum distance constraint enables an organization to define the maximum distance that a source or group of sources can extend to fulfill an order.
-Currently, distance is considered the straight-line distance between the source and the customer address, as calculated by Azure Maps.
+Currently, distance is considered as the straight-line distance between the source and the customer address, as calculated by Azure Maps.

 You can define the maximum distance for a source or a source list.
 When the maximum distance is defined for a source list that contains an individually defined source distance, there might be an overlapping maximum distance constraint defined for the source.
 In this case, the optimization service applies the lowest defined maximum distance for the sources.